godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 message that we'll put on the screen.

 To do this we need to add a Label node.
-Press the "Add Child Node" button at the top left of the scene dock (the icon represents a plus symbol).
+Press the "Add Child Node" button at the top left of the scene dock (press the plus symbol icon).
-This button is the main way to add new nodes to a scene, and will always add the chosen node as a child of the currently selected node (or, in an empty scene, as the "root" node).
+This button is the main way to add new nodes to a scene.
+It will always add the chosen node as a child of the currently selected node.
+If there is no currently selected node (if the scene is empty), it will create a root node.

 .. note::